 Harpsichord after Blanchet opus 398 belonging to Elizabeth Farr .
 This is one of my most favorite decorations both to do and to look at - It is based on the Couchet double in the Metropolitan Museum of Art in New York City.
 The recording below was made on this instrument.

 Now you are able to view my "Opus List" by scrolling to the last entry on the ABOUT KEITH HILL page.
 Most of these harpsichords, clavichords, violins, guitars, and fortepianos continue to serve music as I intended them so to do when I made them.
 My chiefest aim has always been to build sounds that inspire a way of playing that deeply moves and excites listeners.
 This aim can be realized only by acoustical work of the highest quality.
 I define quality as anything that makes my instruments more like the antique instruments.

 Now that I have achieved my personal goal of a reliable mastery over sound, I am able to produce the kind of sound I could only dream of 40 years ago.
 It is that skill and understanding that I am able to bring to each and every instrument I make.
 It is this skill and understanding which makes my instruments unique in our time.
 That is what I have to offer.

-The above photograph is of the Taskin model harpsichord I built for myself in 2000 and recently sold to the University of Western Australia in Perth.
+The photograph below is of a 1769 Taskin model harpsichord I built and decorated for myself in 2000, which recently sold to the University of Western Australia in Perth.
 The following performance is of my brother, Robert Hill, playing the first concert on that instrument in Perth.